Active learning of digenic functions with boolean matrix logic programming: Active learning

 \section{Active learning}

-Our active learning system $BMLP_{active}$ selects experiments to minimise the expected value of a user-defined cost function and iteratively prunes hypotheses inconsistent with experimental outcomes. $BMLP_{active}$ uses the Minimal Description Length principle \cite{conklin_complexity-based_1994} and the compression score of a hypothesis $h$ \cite{ase_progol} to optimise the posterior probability:
+Our active learning system $BMLP_{active}$ selects experiments to minimise the expected value of a user-defined cost function and iteratively prunes hypotheses inconsistent with experimental outcomes. $BMLP_{active}$ uses the compression score of a hypothesis $h$ \cite{ase_progol} based on the Minimal Description Length principle \cite{conklin_complexity-based_1994} to compute the posterior probability:

 $E$ are labelled examples and $E^+$ are positive examples. $pc_h$ and $fp_h$ are the number of positive predictions and false positive coverage.
-This compression function favours a general hypothesis with high coverage and penalises over-general hypotheses that incorrectly predict negative examples. $BMLP_{active}$ uses the following heuristic function from \cite{ase_progol} to select an experiment from candidate experiments $T$ with approximated minimum expected cost:
+This compression function favours a general hypothesis with high coverage and penalises over-general hypotheses that incorrectly predict negative examples. $BMLP_{active}$ uses the following heuristic function \cite{ase_progol} to select an experiment from candidate experiments $T$ with an approximated minimum expected cost: